-15. We have a congregational/endowment/memorial fund. $Y \square$ $N \square$ a.
+15. We have a congregational/endowment/memorial fund. $Y \square N \square$ a.
 If yes, we have withdrawn \$ from it to regular ministry expenses within the past 12 months. pay 16.
-We receive financial gifts by: (check all that apply) ☐ Through passing around offering plates/baskets in worshi p ☐ Providing and promoting online giving, giving at kiosks, etc. ☐ Providing and promoting gifts through estate planning, tr usts, stock gifts, etc c.
-17. How much mission support do we provide to/through our Synod a ministries and churches and pastoral training? and the ELCA for r new ☐ We don't provide any mission support to the Synod or EI LCA ☐ Less than 5% of our annual budget $\Box$ 5-10% of our budget ☐ More than 10% of our budget 18.
-Based on our answers above, do we see our Financial Stewardship for our sustainability as a congregation? p as an Opportunity or a Th reat ☐ Opportunity (we have the capacity to increase ase our giving) ☐ Threat (we are maxed out on our giving cape acity and could be in jeopo ardy) IV.
+We receive financial gifts by: (check all that apply) ☐ Through passing around offering plates/baskets in worship p ☐ Providing and promoting online giving, giving at kiosks, etc. ☐ Providing and promoting gifts through estate planning, tr usts, stock gifts, etc. 17.
+How much mission support do we provide to/through our Synod a ministries and churches and pastoral training? and the ELCA for new ☐ We don't provide any mission support to the Synod or EI LCA ☐ Less than 5% of our annual budget $\Box$ 5-10% of our budget ☐ More than 10% of our budget 18.
+Based on our answers above, do we see our Financial Stewardship for our sustainability as a congregation? p as an Opportunity or a Threat ☐ Opportunity (we have the capacity to increase ase our giving) ☐ Threat (we are maxed out on our giving cape acity and could be in jeopardy) IV.
 PASTORAL COMPENSATION 19.
 We are able to provide a full-time "Defined Compensation" (does medical or pension) to our pastor that is equal to or greater than sy (See "Compensation Guidelines Worksheet" at FBSynod.com/ros a.
-If not, what is the level of "Defined Compensation" we are able to provide our pastor based on our recent actual giving ynod guidelines. eteredministers) Y 🗆 N□ 20.
-We are currently able to provide full benefits coverage ( full family disability, retiree support ), and at least 10% pension to our pastor on the "Defined Compensation." ( See the Portico Benefits Calculator https://employerlink.porticobenefits.org/resources/calculators/benefit-co a.
-If not, what level of benefit coverage are we able to provide r, based r tool at osts-calculator#/) Y 🗆 N□ 21.
-We are able to provide continuing education, professional expensional expe es and Y □ N□ 22.
-Based on our answers above, do we see our ability to support Pastoral Compensation as a strength or a weakness for our sustainability as a congregation? ☐ Strength □ Wea kness
+If not, what is the level of "Defined Compensation" we are able to provide our pastor based on our recent actual giving ynod guidelines. steredministers) Y□N□ 20.
+We are currently able to provide full benefits coverage (full family disability, retiree support), and at least 10% pension to our pastor on the "Defined Compensation."
+(See the Portico Benefits Calculator https://employerlink.porticobenefits.org/resources/calculators/benefit-co r, based $Y \square N \square$ r tool at osts-calculator#/) 21.
+We are able to provide continuing education, professional expense mileage reimbursement to our pastor. es and Y□N□ 22.
+Based on our answers above, do we see our ability to support Pastoral Compensation as a strength or a weakness for our sustainability as a congregation? ☐ Strength ☐ Weakness